 If you need to place items in relation to another spot on the page (for example, from the center of a spread rather than from the left-hand page), you can move the zero point by clicking and dragging it to a new location.
-Notice that t I: Before You Begin the X: and Y: values in the Control panel update as you drag the zero point so that you can place it precisely.
+Notice that the X: and Y: values in the Control panel update as you drag the zero point so that you can place it precisely.